jesseklein406/data-structures/README.md

 ###Binary Search Tree
 Access 'bst.py' for the class Node and create a binary search tree.
 The test file for the module is 'test_bst.py'.
 We referred to [Wikipedia](https://en.wikipedia.org/wiki/Binary_search_tree) and [SmCaterpillar](http://stackoverflow.com/questions/29379213/depth-of-a-binary-search-tree-in-python) on Stack Overflow.

+###Binary Search Tree Traversals
+Access 'bst.py' for the class Node and create a binary search tree with traversal methods.
+The test file for the module is 'test_bst.py'.
+We referred to Wikipedia [here](https://en.wikipedia.org/wiki/Binary_search_tree) and [here](https://en.wikipedia.org/wiki/Tree_traversal).